MarcelNasser/skynet/README.md

 Below some details about the scripts structure:
 - *run*: entrypoint main `bash` script handling high-level calls of other scripts and passing arguments
-- *shared*: utilities scripts in `python` to handle data and datastructure
+- *shared*: utility scripts in `python` that handle data and datastructures
 - *external*: external program calls.
 Those programs must be installed on the machine where the script is executed.

 The main script must run dependencies check and warn if something is missing.
 For example, below we check python version with a regex and crash if the check fails: